April 1, 1984 American entertainer Marvin Gaye was shot and killed by his father in Los Angeles.

 Book: Samuel Brunk, The Posthumous Career of Emiliano Zapata: Myth, Memory, and Mexico's Twentieth Century

-Apollo 13, the third lunar landing mission, is successfully launched from Cape
+April 11, 1970 Apollo 13, the third lunar mission landing is successfully launched from Cape Canaveral, Florida.

 Movie: Apollo 13 (1995) – Tom Hanks

 Book: Jeffrey Kluger and James Lovell, Apollo 13

 April 12, 1864 Major General Nathan Bedford Forrest's Confederate raiders attack the isolated Union garrison at Fort Pillow, Tennessee and controversy over the battle continues today.

 Movie: The Forgotten Battle of Fort Pillow and the Birth of the KKK (2000) - Documentary

 Book: John Cimprich, Fort Pillow: A Civil War Massacre and Public Memory